mihar-22/whisp/README.md

 // Run this callback each time all workers are complete
 // The `results` argument passed in is an array of all the results from each of the workers resolved promises whisp.onWorkEnd = (results) => {
-  // Do stuff here.
+  // Do stuff here
 }

 // Run this callback if any of the workers promises reject whisp.onWorkError = (reason) => {
-  // Do stuff here.
+  // Do stuff here
 }
 ```